constantmethod/constantmethod.github.io/README.md

 # Collecting & visualising data from Twitter with TAGS

-TAGS is tool for collecting and analysing Twitter built upon Google Sheets by [Martin Hawksey] (https://twitter.com/mhawksey).
+TAGS is tool for collecting and analysing Twitter built upon Google Sheets by [Martin Hawksey](https://twitter.com/mhawksey).

 Do you have Google and Twitter accounts?
 If not, make them or follow along with someone else.
 - Go to [TAGS](https://tags.hawksey.info/get-tags/)